JJ/hoborg/text/text.md

 I was then at a loss.
 Rufus could leave any time now.
 And then I remembered Tracy.

-*revise and write*
+I needed Tracy to keep him busy and focused on something other than the gaffe.
+I talked to her, she owed me, and, honkie and all, she paid her dues so she not-so-reluctanctly agreed to keep Rufus distracted when needed.
+Which might be any time now.

+I took everything to a city car mechanic and gave him the sack and the money.
+And a ducat to watch the show so that he could see the mech in action and have an idea of how to rig what I gave him together.

-But it didn't take long to have something that if seen in the dark, and from a distance, and if you really had seen Manuel just a couple of times, could pass for the original.
+I didn't have much confidence in the guy, but actually it didn't take him long to have something that if seen in the dark, and from a distance, and if you really had seen Manuel just a couple of times, could pass for the original.
 So there was no fucking way Rufus could be mistaken.
 And I had spent two days and lots of pesos